MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Lessons/1_Lesson_1_-_Basics/!index.md

 💻 Create a creature using Rhino curves, which you import into Grasshopper.
 It does not have to be an insect, you can create any animal you like.
 Take a few hours to see what you can create, but do not spend to much time on this assignment.

-Check out the [Student Showcase](../Student_showcase/!index.md) to see what other students made for this assignment.
+Check out the [Student Showcase Assignment 1](../Student_showcase/Assignment_1/!index.md)to see what other students made for this assignment.

 :::